 Share This Article

-ZEROBASEONE Sets May 18 Return With Ascend, First 5-Member Comeback
+ZEROBASEONE Sets May 18 Return With Ascend-, First Five-Member Comeback

 April 28, 2026

 ZEROBASEONE will release its sixth EP Ascend- on May 18 at 6 p.m.
-KST, making it the group's first comeback as a five-member act under WAKEONE Entertainment after the nine-member era closed in March.
-The title track music video arrives first at 12 a.m.
-KST that same day, while preorders opened April 27 at 2 p.m.
-KST across major retailers.
-That schedule matters because this is not being framed as a soft reset.
-It is a very public statement that ZB1 still intends to move at full speed.
-The opening facts are blunt on purpose: release date, lineup, and a real commercial test.
+KST, with WAKEONE Entertainment confirming the date, the midnight music video pre-release, and the April 27 preorder launch through the group's official rollout.
+That makes it the first comeback of the five-member era after the nine-member run closed in March, with WAKEONE also confirming that preorders opened on April 27 at 2 p.m.
+KST.
+This is not being sold as a soft reset.
+It is a very public statement that ZB1 still intends to move at full speed, with the agency clearly treating this as a headline comeback rather than a transition release.
 According to The Korea Herald, the group enters this release with six consecutive million-seller albums already on the board, which means Ascend- is arriving with both pressure and proof of demand.

-The comeback poster leans into a stripped, industrial image instead of easy nostalgia, and according to WAKEONE that cleaner visual language is meant to signal a refined new phase rather than a backward glance.
+According to WAKEONE, the comeback poster leans into a stripped, industrial image instead of easy nostalgia, and The Korea Herald noted that the agency is using that cleaner visual language to signal a refined new phase rather than a backward glance.
 ZB1 does not need to cosplay the old lineup to sell this era.
 It needs a clean visual language that tells fans the five members still in the room know exactly what chapter they are opening.
 If you followed ZEROBASEONE's final concerts as nine, you could feel this pivot coming.
-The question was never whether WAKEONE would keep the brand active.
-The question was whether the first real post-split release would feel decisive.
-On first look, it does.
+The agency clearly wants the first post-split image to feel controlled, adult, and forward-facing instead of sentimental.
+WAKEONE doubled down on that plan by publishing a full promotion schedule on April 29 and the first concept photos on April 30, with the comeback now split across the visual lanes Cover Story, Scenario, and A-Senses as reported by Soompi and Starnews from the group's official channels.
+On first look, it does, and it gives the rollout a sharper sense of confidence before anyone has even heard the new songs.

 Ascend- locks in the five-member rollout